These are my core values.

 Worked three work-study jobs while running my music teaching business to put myself through school.

-I sold my music school in 2019 to my employees who run it as a co-op to this day.
-A few friends insist that makes me an exited founder, but I don't know about that.
+I sold my music school in 2019 to my employees who run it to this day.

 The end.